 Cruise Over To Rapperswil

-If you want to take it a step further, and enjoy the lake to its fullest, take a boat ride to the picturesque and romantic town of Rapperswil.
+If you want to enjoy the lake to its fullest, take a boat ride to the picturesque and romantic town of Rapperswil.
 This is one of the most beautiful towns in the region, and you will get a fantastic view of the mountains as you head down the lake.
 Once you are there, you can also soak up the history in the old town or castle on the hill.

 Check out the Zurich Ferry website for more information.